If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 There are many types of water filter available on today’s market, and not all of them target the same contaminants.
 However, the concept of water filtration is the same: water passes through a filter media, which grabs onto specific contaminants, preventing them from leaving the filter with the water molecules.

 Filtering water doesn’t kill live pathogens (although some water filtration processes, such as reverse osmosis and UV treatment, can remove these impurities).
-Instead, a water filter is typically used to remove chemicals, heavy metals, and other trace impurities that are commonly found in tap water supplies.
+Instead, a water filter is typically used to remove or reduce chemicals, heavy metals, and other trace impurities that are commonly found in tap water supplies.

 Advantages of Filtering Tap Water